Disclaimer: I do not own any Sega Characters.

-"And I've been telling you sense the beginning, you liked her.
-No, love her," Tails said so matter of factually that Sonic had to chuckle.
+"And I've been telling you since the beginning, you liked her.
+No, love her," Tails said so matter-of-factually Sonic had to chuckle.

-"Yeah well, so are you.
-So, why didn't you go then?"
+"Yeah, well, so are you.
+Why didn't you go then?"

 Sonic glanced at him and allowed a yawn to escape.

 "To be honest, I was too tired.
-Try setting up a party in seven hours with little sleep."
+Try setting up a party in seven hours with no sleep."

-Tails nodded in agreement, seeing how that would be a little exhausting.
-Sonic countinued.
+Tails nodded in agreement, seeing how that would be exhausting.
+Sonic continued.

 "Yeah, what is it?"